 How to Get Help with Utility Bills!
-Need emergency assistance with utility bills?
-Whether you live in Charlotte, NC or, Jacksonville Fl, or New York City, there are national programs that assist with utilities.
+Need emergency help with utility bills?
+No matter where you live in the US, there are national programs that assist with utilities.
 Local, state agencies as well as government grants to help you pay past-due utility, electric, and oil bills.
 You can get assistance from government agencies as well as community organization or charities like Goodwill Industries, Catholic Charities and other not for profit agencies.
 If you are a low-income wage earner you may need financial help with rent or utilities.

 Get Help with Utility Bills and More

 The first place you want to seek help is your utility company.
 Many utility and electric companies work with the government to help implement programs to help low-income families with emergency help with utility bills.
 To prevent your services being turned off, contact your utility company, as soon as you know you are having a problem paying.
 They can set up a payment plan by splitting a 12-month bill cycle into equal amounts, so you will know exactly what you owe.
 Talk to your utility company, to see how they can help you.
 The U.S. Department of Housing and Urban Development (HUD) also helps with utilities, rent as well as security deposits